jlgarridol/admirable-methods/README.md

-# Rotated methods 🔄🌲✨📈
+# Admirable methods 🔄🌲✨📈

-Rotated algorithms  based on Rotation Forest by [Rodriguez et. al.](https://doi.org/10.1109/TPAMI.2006.211)
+Algorithms from [ADMIRABLE Research Group](https://admirable-ubu.es/) from Burgos' University

 ## How to
 ### Rotate a dataset